apache/shardingsphere/document/current/content/features/orchestration/orchestration.en.md

 ## Motivation

 Registry center provides the ability to disable the access of application to database and the access to slave database.
-Data orchestration still has many functions to be developed.
+Orchestration still has many functions to be developed.

 ## Data Structure in Registry Center